FelixHenninger/lab.js/docs/meta/roadmap.rst

 Based on web standards
 ^^^^^^^^^^^^^^^^^^^^^^

 Technical decisions are made on the assumption that the era of great differences between web browsers is over, and that future browsers will be updated at a steady pace to follow common standards.
 Antiquated browsers should not be a reason to compromise on features or performance.
-At the same time, I have been reluctant to incorporate experimental features unique to any particular browser.
+We have been reluctant to incorporate experimental features unique to any particular browser, but if a particular feature is slated for standardization, using a polyfill for the time being is fine.